Here are three Holiday Gifts To Readers (that I give every year!):

 First, He understood not only what we did but what we were supposed to do is from The Los Angeles Times, and I think it’s the best newspaper story ever written about Christmas.

-Second, here’s one of my favorite education-related video.
+Second, here’s one of my favorite education-related videos.
 It’s a great example of differentiated instruction.
 In the video, some ducklings were able to get over the curb on their own.
 However, several found that it was just too high.
 Look at how someone provides assistance to those having trouble, and how he doesn’t tell them what to do.
 Instead, he offers it as an option, as a choice they can make.
 It’s an example of an old community organizing axiom, “If you don’t give people the opportunity to say no, you don’t give them the opportunity to say yes, either.”

 And, third, several years ago I received a special Christmas gift from Mary Ochs, a good friend who gave me my first job as a community organizer thirty years ago and who was my mentor during my nineteen year organizing career.